CSSS/csss-site-frontend/README.md

 When ready to build, add a line to the `webpack.config.js` file under "entry".
 You should reference the `index.js` file that is the root of your React app.

+### Serving Local Changes

+For serving local changes during development, I recommend running `npm run serve` in a separate terminal, and running `npm run build` whenever you've modified enough files to view your changes.
+Refreshing your browser will load the newly built files.

+Alternatively, you can just run `npm run start` whenever you want to see your changes, and enter CTRL+C to stop serving.

 ## Architecture